tao2years/iBugs/README.md

 - Fix.
 Brief descriptions of fix patterns.
 - Impact.
 Impacts that iBugs can lead to.
 - Trigger.
 Types of trigger conditions.

+Note that, if we can not obtain the corresponding aspects (fix, impact, trigger), we set it as an empty cell.

 ## How did we construct the dataset?